 - Evangelism Committee: Meets once a month usually on the first Monday of the Month at 7PM in the Chapel with Pastor Dave.
-The next meeting March 19th
+The next meeting is May 6th at 7 PM

 - We collected for the family in need.